 Illinois Guide · Updated April 2026

-Illinois Rebates & Credits: DCEO Programs & High Property Tax Relief 2026
+Illinois Rebates & Credits: Waitlist Pending USDOE + High Property Tax Relief 2026

 With the highest average property tax rate in the country, Illinois homeowners benefit enormously from homestead exemptions.
-HOMES is open through DCEO and HEAR is waitlisted with high demand.
+HOMES and HEAR are both pending USDOE approval — Illinois EPA administers with DCEO as implementing partner; join the Energy Rebates Listserv for launch updates.

 What rebates and credits are available in Illinois right now?